The Summer House Sessions: Reception

 In a review for Jazz Journal, Elliot Marlow-Stevens wrote: "Capturing brilliant and organic improvisation, The Summer House Sessions offers a fascinating glimpse into Cherry's world of musical research and experimentation."

 Giovanni Russonello, writing for The New York Times, stated: "The horn players all trade themes and motifs in a star burst of high-velocity improvising, sometimes coming together into cohesive, beboppish lines, like an ornate assemblage being thrown together on the roof of a fast-moving car."

 In an article for Point of Departure, Gabriel Bristow noted the album's "exhilarating energy," and commented that it "sounds like summer.
 Something about the way it was recorded makes the music sounds like sunlight bouncing off rippling water."
 He remarked: "Ultimately this is a record of people at play.
 A serious experiment in the everyday art of living musically that was Cherry's life."

-Elsewhere's Graham Reid wrote: "Because of the international make-up of the ensemble these are sometimes riots of colour and sound which largely set aside solos for energetic parallel interplay...
-These are limber, energetic and loose (but sometimes claustrophobically enjoyable) and anyone who knows Cherry's work around this period and after will find this quite thrilling."

 Stef Gijssels, writing for The Free Jazz Collective, commented: "The music demonstrates Cherry's aspiration for a universal language through music, incorporating many ideas and rhythms, all integrated in one joyous and communal interaction."

 In a review for Aquarium Drunkard, Tyler Wilcox wrote: "It's wild and occasionally dense stuff, but the primary feeling that comes across is childlike wonder, a joyful innocence that saturates every moment."

 Jennifer Kelly, in an article for Dusted Magazine, praised the album's "warmth and immediacy," and noted: "there's a wonderful sense of play and cross cultural collaboration in these cuts."
 She asked: "How far along were other jazz musicians at this point in bringing in African and middle eastern instruments?"

 In an essay for The Quietus, Dustin Krcatovich stated that the most radical aspect of the recording is "the insistence that the music be communal and solo-free.
 Don and Moki would generally demur at the notion that their work might be considered 'political', but the rejection of leaders is an inherently political act no matter how one chooses to frame it."